robofan45/UNOASS2/README.md

 UNO Card Recognition System
 Overview
 This project develops a system to recognize UNO cards from images or a live camera feed using Python, OpenCV, and a Support Vector Machine (SVM) classifier.
-The system preprocesses images to extract Histogram of Oriented Gradients (HOG) features, which are then used to train an SVM for recognizing the card type based on its color and number.
+The system preprocesses images to extract Histogram of Oriented Gradients (HOG) features, which are then used to train an SVM to recognize the card type based on its colour and number.

 Requirements
 Python 3.8 or higher